equalitie/ouisync/docker/README.md

 ## Update

-Build and upload the new image as described in the previous section.
+Build and publish the new image as described in the previous section.
 Then log in to the server and
 do:

     docker compose up -d